19 Best Things to do in Winnipeg, Manitoba

 Where to Eat in Winnipeg

 Passero & Corto – We ate at Passero and Corto inside the Forks Market.
 It’s the only eat in restaurant at the Forks and the Italian cuisine was to die for.
-Ask your server to help with food and wine pairings and be sure to share some plates to truly taste all the menu has to offer.
+Ask your server to help with food and wine pairings and be sure to share some plates to taste all the menu truly has to offer.

 Clementine Cafe – Known as the best brunch in the city!
 Located in Winnipeg’s Exchange District